-Prerequisite: Completion of, or concurrent enrollment in, PHSC 101
+Prerequisite: A minimum grade of 'C' in PHSC 101, or concurrent enrollment in PHSC 101

 The study of selected topics from the fields of physics and chemistry and their related sciences through lab exercises.
 A general education course designed particularly for non-science majors; not open to majors in physics, chemistry, or engineering.
 Especially recommended for teacher training.